 On this page:

 The basic properties of the selected object or objects are located on the Properties tab.
-Here you can both view the properties as assign values to them.
+Here you can both view the properties and assign values to them.
 The values of the properties can be entered in different ways, depending on the property type.
-For some properties, you can type a value, for other properties you select a value from a list.
+For some properties, you can type a value; for other properties, you select a value from a list.
 For yet other properties, you select them or add a check mark to (de)activate a property.

 Entering values can usually be done in two ways.
 If you click once in the text box or on the text (Double-)click to add next to the property, you can directly type a value, or select a value from a list that appears.
-If you double-click, a pop-up window will appear in which you can type or select the data.
+If you double-click, a pop-up window will appear, allowing you to type or select the data.

-Hierarchical list for selecting a view for property 'link to views'.
+Hierarchical list for selecting a view for the property "link to views".

 Just click in the search box and type the word you are looking for.
 The results will automatically be highlighted in the window.
 The procedure is identical to searching in the model browser.